maritimeconnectivity/g1128-msr-ledger-service-specification/service-specification.md

 ### Operation *getServiceInstancesByDesign*

-The *getServiceInstancesByDesign* operation allows service consumers to get the list of service instances that implement a given service design. <!--**MAKE REFERENCE TO G1128 HERE**-->
+The *getServiceInstancesByDesign* operation allows service consumers to get the list of service instances that implement a given service design.

 #### Operation functionality